ace1ofspades/MapStruct/README.md

 In the above example, we create two instances of `MapStruct`.
 The first one is initialized with a dictionary object, and the second one is initialized with a `Data` object containing serialized JSON data.

 By supporting various types of initialization, the `MapStruct` class allows you to easily create instances from different data sources and start working with the underlying dictionary-like structure.

+## License

+This project is licensed under the MIT License.

+---